-Treadmill Motors – This is a very important consideration
+- Treadmill Motors – This is a very important consideration

-Motor Size Output
+- Motor Size Output

-Continuous HP (CHP)- This is the output that your treadmill runs at.
+- Continuous HP (CHP)- This is the output that your treadmill runs at.
 It is the most important metric.
-Many suppliers will market the peak HP and ignore the continuous HP.
+Many suppliers will market the peak HP only and ignore the continuous HP.
 At MiFitness we will always list the CHP and PHP, as both are necessary for the consumer to know.
 Like on a car you look at the max speed, you would still want that information for the treadmill.
-Make sure you always ask what the continuous HP is of a treadmill.
+Make sure you always ask what the continuous HP is of a treadmill, the REAL CHP.
 You can also check the motor size by opening the treadmill cover.
-THe motor size will appear on the motor.
+Tee motor size will appear on the motor.
 For a DC Motor, ensure that you purchase a treadmill with at least a 1.25CHP motor, if it is a high quality energy efficient motor.
 Not all motors are made equally, and therefore you cannot make a comparison on size only.
 For an AC Motor, ensure you purchase a treadmill with at least a 2CHP AC motor, again a larger motor would be required for more usage.
 Comparing the motor size only, is a very simple comparison.
 Motors are graded, from A being the worst.
 Shua treadmill motors are Grade F motors as an example which is of the highest grade motors in production.
 A 1.25hp DC motor from Shua is not the same as a 1.25hp DC motor from cheaper treadmills.

-Incline – Generally most treadmills will have a maximum incline of 15% which is the norm.
+- Incline – Generally most treadmills will have a maximum incline of 15% which is the norm.

-Warranty & Maintenance – Different brands have different warranties.
+- Warranty & Maintenance – Different brands have different warranties.
 No matter how good a treadmill is, it will always need maintenance.
 Treadmills are like cars, and they take a lot of impact.
 Ensure that when you purchase the treadmill, the supplier can offer backup service and maintenance on the treadmill

 Share This Story, Choose Your Platform!